Employee bonuses are the cherry on top of a hard-earned paycheck.

 - Annual bonuses which people get once a year

-- Quarterly bonuses which people get after a four-month timeframe
+- Quarterly bonuses which people get four times a year

 Follow the steps below and your bonus program will be a reality before you know it.

 Set goals.
 Then, tie bonuses to those goals.

 There are two common ways to tie bonuses to goals—at the individual and/or company level.

 Bonuses and all-star performance go together like ketchup and fries.
 Let’s say you offer a holiday bonus every year.
 Without having performance goals packed into the equation, employees will just expect it to happen every time December rolls around.
 Therefore, it won’t be as strong of a motivator.